-Canmore Nordic Centre is complete with a mountain bike skills park, maintained trails for all levels, and even a paved trail for roller skiing.
-We found the paved trail to be a great starting point until we were ready to launch off onto some more natural trails en route to a beautiful meadow, and our picnic destination.
-We only spent a few hours at the Nordic Centre but we were on a mission to get to Mount Engadine Lodge in time for afternoon tea and still had the next section of our drive ahead of us.
+Canmore Nordic Centre is complete with a mountain bike skills park, maintained trails for all levels, and even a paved path for roller skiing.
+We found the paved trail to be an excellent starting point.
+Then, we launched off onto some more natural trails en route to a beautiful meadow, and our picnic destination.
+We only spent a few hours at the Nordic Centre, as we were on a mission to get to Mount Engadine Lodge in time for afternoon tea.
+Plus, we still had the next section of our drive ahead of us.

 We feasted on salmon wrapped in puff pastry, ate way too much coffee cake and chocolate mousse, and woke up Sunday morning to a scrumptious breakfast buffet laid out for us.
-I am pretty sure I will never tire of staying at this lodge and that the experience could never grow old!
-In future trips we will come back to try the local hiking trails in summer, try skiing in winter, or even repeat the same snowshoe and bike trails.
+I am pretty sure I will never tire of staying at this lodge, nor will the experience grow old!
+In future trips, we plan to try the local hiking trails in summer, ski in winter or even repeat the same snowshoe and bike trails.

 I had rented a bike for the weekend from the Canmore Nordic Centre and hoped it would perform well on the rocky trail.
-As it turned out, I had nothing to fear and I now want to purchase my own mountain bike for future trips.
-Our son was on a Strider Balance Bike and managed to bike the entire 4.5 mile return trip to the lake and back as well as make it further on foot with us up to Karst Spring.
-The spring was a neat sight with water flowing straight out of a hole in the ground before it plummeted off a cliff in a spectacular waterfall.
-We were glad we pushed on to see it, even if it did add a mile to our trip distance.
+As it turned out, I had nothing to fear.
+In fact, I now want to purchase my own mountain bike for future trips.
+Our son was on a Strider Balance Bike and managed to bike the entire 4.5-mile return trip to the lake and back.
+He also walked with us up to Karst Spring at the lake.
+The spring was a neat sight!
+We watched the water flowing straight out of a hole in the ground before it plummeted off a cliff in a spectacular waterfall.
+Needless to say, we were glad we pushed on to see it, even if it did add a mile to our trip distance.